 Georgia Institute of Technology (Georgia Tech) (still enrolled) (PhD)

-I was a TA for four years in physics classes where my entire job was student interaction.
+As an undergrad, I was a TA for four years in physics classes where my entire job was student interaction.
 The aforementioned classes were small and for nontechnical majors, so I am extremely proficient at communicating ideas even to students who might not be masters of scientific and mathematical concepts.
 The classes also involved the regular holding of office hours, where I would have extended one-on-one time with students.
 I also held one-on-one tutoring with a student in a major's level introductory mechanics class.
 I received excellent student evaluations in all classes where they were given.

 On the General GRE, I scored a 660 (93rd percentile) on the Verbal Reasoning section, a 780 (88th percentile) on the Quantitative Reasoning section, and a 6.0 (99th percentile) in the writing section, indicating my broad skill set.